MACQUARIE UNIVERSITY

 Cons

-• The incision required is longer, making some placement methods impossible because the implant is pre-filled
+• The incision required is longer, making some placement methods more difficult because the implant is pre-filled

 • Ruptures can be difficult to detect